 The Company applies a fair value-based impairment test to the carrying value of goodwill and indefinite-lived intangible assets on an annual basis and, on an interim basis, if certain events or circumstances indicate that an impairment loss may have been incurred.
 Goodwill impairment exists when the estimated fair value of goodwill is less than its carrying value.
-Based on several factors that occurred during the quarters ended March 31, 2020 and March 31, 2019, the Company determined the fair value of its reporting units should be retested for potential impairment.
-As a result of the retesting performed, no goodwill impairment was determined to have occurred for the three months ended March 31, 2020 and 2019.
+Based on the Company's April 1 annual assessment, it determined that the fair values of its reporting units were not less than the carrying amounts.
+No goodwill impairment was determined to have occurred for the nine months ended September 30, 2020.

-As of March 31, 2020, \$35.1 million of goodwill was allocated to the Toys/Consumer Products reporting unit, which had a negative carrying value.
+As of September 30, 2020, \$35.1 million of goodwill was allocated to the Toys/Consumer Products reporting unit, which had a negative carrying value.